childhealth/Wagtail/CreateMaternitySite.md

-# Create a new wagtail site for maternity
+# Create a new Wagtail site for maternity
-With wagtail installed can create a new site for the maternity CMS.
+With Wagtail installed can create a new site for the maternity CMS.
 ### Create new site
 It will be called maternity:
 ```